Physical Distancing, Social Connecting

-ROCKINGHAM COUNTY — As residents adapt to lifestyle changes amidst COVID-19, so too have many churches, seizing the opportunity to use social media and online technology to connect with congregations and communities.
+As residents adapt to lifestyle changes amidst COVID-19, so have many churches, seizing the opportunity to use social media and online technology to connect with congregations and communities.

 Nearly all Rockingham County churches have quickly embraced live broadcasting in order to bring Sunday services to life in the homes of dedicated worshippers.